Make an enquiry

 - Far too many people assume that a virtual assessment is sufficient

 - In most instances answering like this will not be deemed suitable and sufficient

-- Must conclude in an action plan with ranking and suitable timescales
+- With the above in mind, a fire risk assessment must conclude in an action plan with ranking and suitable timescales

-- If you are not trained and competent, the chances are you’ll be avoiding the main risks!
+- If you are not trained and competent, the chances are you’ll be missing the main risks!